nexus-devs/NexusHub/README.md

 [issue](https://github.com/nexus-devs/nexus-stats/issues) regarding your
 concern.

+Nexus-Stats is entirely developed by community members of the games we support, so if you wanna join our team as a regular contributor, you're more than welcome!

 If you need an introduction to our code base, feel free to ask us on [Discord](https://discord.gg/AG8RPZ8)!
 Though, we generally recommend going through the "Getting started" tutorial for [blitz-js](https://github.com/nexus-devs/blitz-js)